Q: How is a student typically identified as gifted at Corona del Sol?

 A: No. In order to maintain balance, students may not select their lunch period.
 The only requests that may be considered are those submitted with a note from a physician detailing the need for lunch at a certain time due to medical reasons.

 Q: Are students able to request changes to their scheduled course selections?

-A: Yes.
-Provided there is a seat available in the new course, students may request a schedule change within the first week (five days) of a semester.
+A: Yes and no. Provided there is a seat available in the new course, students may request a level change, from honors to regular or vice versa, if eligible, within the two weeks (10 days) of the school year or at the change to second semester.
 The student would complete an add/drop form, available in the guidance office, obtain the signature of the parent(s) and teacher(s), and then return the form to the counselor to affect the change.
-After the first week of a semester, it is too late to add a new course, and students dropping a class will be placed in study hall (or given the option of taking a release with parental permission, if the student is a senior).
+After the ten days, it is too late to change levels.
+Elective changes are NOT allowed.
+The school staffs teachers based on student requests, so students are strongly encouraged to choose electives carefully each year at registration time.
+Students dropping an elective class will be placed in study hall (or given the option of taking a release with parental permission, if the student is a senior).

 Q: When are students allowed to withdraw from (or drop) a class?

 A: Students withdrawing from a class within the first ten weeks of a semester will be placed in study hall, with no credit issued for the class and no record of the course on the student’s transcript.
 Students who drop a class after the first ten weeks of a semester will receive a “W/F” (Withdrawal/Failure) on their transcript.
 This is considered an F (0.0) in calculating student GPA and class rank.

 Q: Is high school credit awarded for any courses taken prior to freshman year?